slarribeau/Twendy/README.md

 store test run
-redesign with better data encapsulation handle case where you no longer follow a region that was previously selected

-what if rate limit is exceeded?
+redesign with better data encapsulation handle case where you no longer follow a region that was previously selected entertain folks when network is slow and startup takes a long time!!! what if rate limit is exceeded?

 MED: